a full service legal team DEDICATED to personal injury

 we earned the trust of thousands by doing everything we can to get what they deserve

-The traffic laws in Louisiana and Texas cover various rules of the road for safe lane passing.
-Unfortunately, however, many motorists fail to comply with these rules, passing others dangerously or zigzagging in and out of traffic.
-That highly risky behavior behind the wheel often causes crashes.
+Louisiana and Texas have established strict rules for safe lane passing.
+Unfortunately, many drivers fail to comply with these rules, zigzagging in and out of traffic and increasing the likelihood of car wrecks.

-Click on a link below to jump directly to any section and get more answers about accidents caused by improper lane passing and victims need to know in the aftermath of these wrecks.
+Click on one of the links below to jump directly to that section and get answers about accidents caused by dangerous lane changes.
+Find out what victims need to know and what they are entitled to.

-While motorists should move to the left lanes when emergency or transportation vehicles are parked on the right-side of the roads, drivers should move to the right if parked vehicles are on the left-side of the roads.
-Also, motorists are typically required to slow down when passing parked vehicles, regardless of whether they have to move over to the right or left lane of traffic to do so.
+You should move to the left lane when transportation or emergency vehicles are parked on the right side of the road.
+However, you should move to the right if the parked vehicles are on the left side of the road.
+You’re also required to slow down when passing parked cars, whether you have to move to the left or right traffic lane to do so.

 Negligent drivers who make improper lane changes or pass other cars unsafely can cause horrific car accidents that may lead to extensive property damage, life-threatening injuries, and even death to other innocent motorists.
 If you find yourself impacted by a reckless driver, you need a five-star Shreveport improper lane changes accident lawyer on your side.

 Morris & Dewett Injury Lawyers understands the myriad challenges victims face when making lane change accident claims.
 We’re ready to help you recover your damages and fight for the compensation and justice you deserve.
 We will help you file and advance your case in court and help you get back on your feet.